2004 Republican National Convention: Zell Miller

 Considered to be one of the most interesting choices for speakers at the convention was a keynote address by Georgia Senator Zell Miller, a conservative Democrat.
 Miller had consistently voted with Republicans.
 In an editorial in The Wall Street Journal, Miller cited that the reason for his defection was that, "I barely recognize my party anymore."
 He continued, "Today, it's the Democratic Party that has mastered the art of division and diversion.
 To run for president as a Democrat these days you have to go from interest group to interest group, cap in hand, asking for the support of liberal kingmakers."
 He finished by saying, "I still believe in hope and opportunity and, when it comes right down to it, Mr. Bush is the man who represents hope and opportunity."

 His keynote address was a visceral smite to Democrats and an excoriating attack on John Kerry, blaming him for the divisions in America.
 Notably, he mocked Kerry's call for strength in the armed forces by noting several important military projects that Kerry had opposed, saying that Kerry wanted "forces armed with what - spitballs?"
 Including Senator Edward Kennedy of Massachusetts, he claimed "no pair has been more wrong, more loudly, more often, than the two senators from Massachusetts: Ted Kennedy and John Kerry."

-In his speech, Miller also heaped his praise for 1940 Republican presidential nominee Wendell Willkie for supporting President Roosevelt's establishment of a military draft, raising concerns about the intentions of President Bush in this area.
+In his speech, Miller also heaped his praise for 1940 Republican presidential nominee Wendell Willkie for supporting President Franklin Roosevelt's establishment of a military draft, raising concerns about Bush's intentions to reintroduce conscription.

-Zell Miller also delivered the keynote address on behalf of Bill Clinton in 1992 at Madison Square Garden.
+Miller also delivered the keynote address on behalf of Bill Clinton in 1992 at Madison Square Garden.
 He remained a Democrat in the Senate until leaving in 2005 (he was not running for reelection).
-However, after this address, his affiliation with the national Democratic Party was unquestionably over.